 On leaving school, I studied Fashion Design.
 To supplement my income I got a job working with Adults with severe Learning Disabilities and I was hooked.
-I changed direction and spent my professional career being in love with my work and making a difference to people’s lives.
+I changed direction and spent my professional career being in love with my work and making a difference in people’s lives.

 After a long time as Manager of the Services, I left to have my family.
 As my boys are both now over six feet tall, I can be sure that it is “my time” and I have returned to my first love of fabrics and design.
 I live in North Devon and I love it.